 Stanford University, in conjunction with its IDEAL initiative, is pleased to announce that it is seeking to appoint four to five early career fellows engaged in the study of race and ethnicity.
 The purpose of this program is to support the work of early-career researchers, who will lead the next generation of scholarship in race and ethnicity and whose work will point the way forward for reshaping race relations in America.
-Fellowships may be in any of the seven schools in the University (Business, Earth, Energy & Environmental Sciences, Education, Engineering, Humanities & Sciences, Law, Medicine).
-Selection criteria includes the originality and quality of the research, as well as demonstrated potential for intellectual achievement.
-The term of these fellowships is three years, with a start date of September 1, 2022.
+Fellowships may be in any of the seven schools in the University (Business, Doerr School of Sustainability, Education, Engineering, Humanities & Sciences, Law, Medicine).

-The deadline for receiving applications for early career fellowships is October 1, 2021.
+The deadline for receiving applications for early career fellowships is November 1, 2022.
+(Visit Academic Jobs Online to submit an application: Applications https://academicjobsonline.org/ajo/jobs/22083.).
 No application will be accepted after the deadline.
 Applications will not be accepted by email.